-The proposed changes to public charge will expand benefits considered under public charge determination, such as: non-emergency Medicaid, “SNAP” (also known as “food stamps”), Medicare Part D Low Income Subsidy, and Section 8 housing assistance.
+The final rule expands benefits considered under public charge determination, including: non-emergency Medicaid, “SNAP” (also known as “food stamps”), and Section 8 housing assistance.
 Supplemental Security Income (SSI) and TANF (sometimes referred to as “welfare”) are already considered in public charge determination and will continue to be considered under the proposed changes.

-Use of health center services, including sliding fee scale, and participation in WIC will not be a factor in a public charge determination.
+Please note that CHIP, use of health center services (including sliding fee scale), and participation in WIC are not factors in a public charge determination.

 NYS Health Center Facts

 Health centers serve patients regardless of their immigration status, language spoken, income level, or insurance status.